-Illustration Feature Information Charging sup- ports The charging supports can be personalized.
+Illustration Feature Information TR / SF Trigger variant The weapon is available with a TR trigger or SF trigger.
+Colour The standard colour of the weapon is black.
+Other colours such as RAL8000 - green brown are possible. •))) Transponder As an option the frame may contain a transponder for recording weapon-specific data.
+Charging sup- ports The charging supports can be personalized.
 Multiple sizes are available.
 Grip shells / back strap The grip can be personalized.
 The size L of the back straps and grip shells is supplied as standard.
 Other sizes are available.
 Magazine capa- city Different magazines with different magazine capacities are available for the respective pistol variants.
 Magazine catch The ambidextrous magazine catch is available as rocker or push button.
 The push button can be switched for use by right-handed or left-handed shooters.
 Push Button The Push Button magazine catch can be individually adjusted.
 Numerous dimensions are available.

-Illustration Feature Information Sights The standard sights consist of a rectangular rear notch and a post- or fiberglass front sight.
+Illustration Feature Information Sights The standard sights consist of a rectangular rear notch and a post front sight with self-illuminating contrast dots.
+Further variants are possible, such as an adjustable rectangular rear notch without contrast points.